jameshughes89/cs102/src/site/topics/intro/introduction.rst

     * Don't worry, you'll quickly realize how similar Python and Java are
     * More than that, the important ideas are the same between the languages
     * There are some java-*isms* I will point out along the way
-    * Python's flexibility often gets in the way when our programs grow in complexity
+    * Python's *flexibility* can sometimes get in the way when our programs grow in complexity

 .. warning::